A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Related Works

 \paragraph{SSCRL view generation.}

 Self-Supervised Contrastive Representation Learning (SSCRL) \citep{cl-first} aims to learn meaningful latent representations without relying on labeled data, primarily by designing informative positive views \citep{infomin,contrastive-invariant}.
 Early approaches, such as \citet{DIM,pirl,swav}, focused on pretext tasks like matching global and local parts of an image to create multiple views.
 Subsequently, SimCLR \citep{simclr}, a foundational method in the field, introduced the use of manually designed transformations, including flipping, cropping, and color distortions.
 More recent works have explored advanced techniques, such as learning views in an adversarial manner \citep{viewmaker,adversarial} or projecting anchor images into the latent spaces of pre-trained generators \citep{sample-icgan-1,sample-icgan-2,sample-from-real-1,sample-from-real-2,sample-from-real-3,sample-from-real-4}.

-The unifying feature of these methods is their reliance on real datasets, using anchor images as the starting point.
-In contrast, our approach generates views exclusively from synthetic data using MLVGMs.
-As a consequence, our method is complementary to existing techniques, as transformations like those introduced by SimCLR (denoted as $T_\mathbf{x}(\mathbf{x})$ in \Cref{fig:3a}) can be seamlessly applied to the views generated by MLVGMs, potentially leading to even more informative representations.
-We test this hypothesis in the experimental section, combining pixel-space augmentations with our latent space views.
+While our approach differs by relying solely on synthetic data, we show that it is also complementary to previous techniques, allowing to apply different transformations (denoted as $T_\mathbf{x}(\mathbf{x})$ in \Cref{fig:3a}) on top of the generated views-\ie directly in the pixel space.

 Further along our line of work, methods like \citet{gen-rep,cop-gen} have proposed generating fully synthetic views by sampling nearby points in the latent space of pre-trained LVGMs (\Cref{fig:3b}).
-However, the primary limitation of these methods lies in the entanglement of all image features within a single latent space, which complicates the task of generating valid positive views.
-By leveraging the multiple latent spaces of MLVGMs, our approach disentangles coarse, global information from finer, local details, greatly simplifying the definition of valid views and improving the quality of the learned representations (\Cref{fig:3c}).
+We direct compare against these baselines in the experimental section, showing that the coarse-to-fine feature disentanglement of MLVGMs allows to obtain better views for most downstream tasks.

 Finally, recent efforts have explored the generation of synthetic views in a text-to-image setting \citep{tti-views2,tti-views1}.
 While this direction holds promise, particularly when combined with MLVGMs, its application to our framework remains limited.
 This is primarily due to the lack of publicly available code and pre-trained models for text-to-image MLVGMs, such as GigaGAN \citep{Giga-GAN}.